How do I buy a ticket?

 We are proud to partner with Poverty and the Arts (POVA), a local nonprofit dedicated to providing people impacted by homelessness with access to creative resources and an artistic platform to enhance their quality of life and increase their economic mobility.
 You can purchase art directly through their website: povanashville.org.

 We don’t keep a list or reserve posters but once a film’s run is over and the poster is no longer on display, you can ask about it in person at the box office only.
 If it’s still in the building we’ll let you take it for a small donation (we suggest $5).

 How can I advertise on the Belcourt screens?

 Due to the volume of content we program in our theatre year-round, and our need to communicate that programming to our audiences, we actually do not reserve any space for outside advertising.
-If you are interested in sponsoring a Belcourt program, however, please contact Brooke Bernard, development director: firstname.lastname@example.org
+We do, however, use our screen space to recognize and thank both individuals and companies who provide significant sponsorship support for the Belcourt’s nonprofit mission.
+If you are interested in learning more about such sponsorship, please contact Brooke Bernard, development director: firstname.lastname@example.org

 How many trailers do you show before a movie?

 The Belcourt aims to keep you informed about upcoming programs and give you a chance to settle without taking too much time, so we add only about 8-12 minutes of trailers before each feature.

 For family shows at the Belcourt, children 11 months and younger do not require a ticket but must sit in a grown-up’s lap (carriers and strollers cannot block aisles or seats).